Far Hills, New Jersey: Local government

+Peter Cocoziello was appointed in January 2023 to fill the seat expiring in December 2024 that had been held by Kevin Walsh until he stepped down to take office as mayor.
+Cocoziello served on an interim basis until the November 2023 general election, when voters chose him to serve the balance of the term of office.

-In November 2019, the Borough Council selected Ted McLean to fill the weeks remaining in the seat expiring in December 2019 that had been held by David R. Surks until he resigned from office earlier that month.
+In November 2019, the borough council selected Ted McLean to fill the weeks remaining in the seat expiring in December 2019 that had been held by David R. Surks until he resigned from office earlier that month.
 Surks was re-elected in the November 2019 general election In January 2020, McLean was appointed to fill Surks' term expiring in December 2022 and will serve on an interim basis until the November 2020 general election.

 Emergency services

 Emergency services in the borough are offered by the Far Hills-Bedminster Fire Department, Far Hills Police Department, and Far Hills-Bedminster First Aid Squad.
 Far Hills-Bedminster Fire Department roots back to the establishment of Union Hook & Ladder Company #1 in December 1900; The current name was adopted in 1998 to avoid confusion with other departments with similar names.

 Federal, state and county representation

 Far Hills is located in the 7th Congressional District and is part of New Jersey's 21st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Far Hills had been in the 16th state legislative district.